Un-School Camp: The Academic Fun & Fitness Camp at Lakeland Community College

 Expect the unexpected at this unique camp.
 It’s an exciting experience for campers with special learning needs.
 Campers gain new perspectives on learning while developing social skills, building self-esteem, and improving basic reading and math skills.
 Campers learn, have fun and exercise.

-In its tenth year since its founding, camp has made a tremendous impact on children’s lives with many previous campers planning to return this year.
+In its fifteen year since its founding, camp has made a tremendous impact on children’s lives with many previous campers planning to return this year.
 Several parents have shared their experiences with how camp transformed their children’s lives.

 "Grant’s reading skills improved significantly in your 6-week camp”